LASA Computer Science

 Prerequisite: None

 This course gives students a broad overview of computer science and an in depth exposure to procedural programming in Python.
-The course teaches students how solve problems logically and efficiently, as well as be persistent debuggers.
+The course teaches students how to solve problems logically and efficiently, as well as to become a persistent debugger.
 The course does not require or expect any prior programming experience.
-Basic programming structures are introduced using Scratch and Jeroo.
-However, the majority of the course consists of an in depth study of fundamental procedural programming concepts and data structures in Python.
-Furthermore the course covers various text and graphic data representations.
-The course concludes by programming an arduino controlled LED light sculpture and writing code for Google Apps such as Gmail & Google Docs.
-Students receive college credit for this class via ATC.
-This is the recommended entry point to the LASA Computer Science pathway.
+Fundamental programming structures are introduced using Scratch and Jeroo.
+The course covers numeric, text, and image data representations; password security; Arduino coding; and Google App Scripts (docs/sheets/gmail) programming.
+By far the biggest unit is an in-depth study of procedural programming in Python – an easily accessible language hugely popular in industry and research due to its versatility.
+Students learn to write efficient loops, work with files, and effectively use data structures like lists, dictionaries, and tuples.
+This is the recommended entry point to the LASA Computer Science pathway. note1 note2 note3 note4 note5

 Grade Placement: 9-12 Credit: 1.0

 This course gives students a rigorous study of object oriented programming and various searching and sorting algorithms using JAVA exclusively.
 Students have the option of taking the AP test in May.
-Not recommended for 9th grade students unless they have completed a python programming course in Middle School.
+Not recommended for students unless they have completed a rigorous programming course in Middle School and have developed basic debugging skills.
 AP CS can lead to 130 career areas and 48 college majors.

 Grade Placement: 10–12 Credit: 1.0

-Prerequisite: Introduction to Computer Science or AP Computer Science or Teacher Approval
+Prerequisite: Fundamentals of Computer Science or AP Computer Science or Teacher Approval

-The transistor, arguably the single most important invention in the last 100 years, has ignited a series of changes that has changed the way people do their jobs, pay their bills, communicate, as well as educate and entertain themselves.
+The goal of the class is to give students a foundational understanding of how computers work from the ground up.
+The class is a great basis for several engineering and/or CS college classes which will explore many of these concepts in more depth (and with more math).
 Starting with fundamental concepts of electricity, students will learn how transistors operate and can be used to construct everything from simple logic gates to complex processors.
-Students will explore resistive, capacitive, basic arduino, as well as many logic circuits in hands on projects and simulations.
-The major project is the design and simulation of a pipelined microprocessor.
-Students will work alone and in small groups, utilizing tools such as a breadboard, a multimeter, an arduino, an oscilloscope, the SPICE circuit simulator, the Logisim logic simulator, a logic analyzer, an ARM assembly language simulator, and a FPGA programming platform in their projects.
+Students will explore resistive, capacitive, basic arduino, as well as many many logic circuits in hands-on projects and simulations.
+The major project is the design, simulation, and programming of a pipelined microprocessor.
+Students will often work in small groups, utilizing tools such as a multimeter, an arduino, an oscilloscope, the SPICE circuit simulator, the Logisim logic simulator, a logic analyzer, an ARM assembly language simulator, and a FPGA programming platform in their projects. note1 note2 note3 note4 note5 note6

 Web and Mobile Applications ( overview )